ajcallegari/scikit-multichannel/README.md

 # pipecaster-sklearn
 (in progress)

-A Python library for broadcasting machine learning pipeline construction operations across multiple input sources.
+A Python library for broadcasting machine learning (ML) pipeline construction operations across multiple input sources.
 The library provides convenient slicing notation and a Keras-like layered workflow with an sklearn interface.

 ## silo ML inputs